 10 CSR 20-9.010(3) allows the Department to modify the monitoring frequency required in the rule based upon the Department's judgement of monitoring needs for process control at the specified facility.

-- ✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring. - ✓ The facility is a lagoon that is designed to discharge and is required to conduct operational control monitoring as follows:
+✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
+The facility is a mechanical plant and is required to conduct operational control monitoring as follows: